VasyaKaban/openapi_clients/README.md

 - Oat++-Swagger

 ## Dependencies resolving
 You can use deps.sh script for dependencies installation and compilation.
-You can also pass first argument with amouns of jobs that will participate in "make" building
+You can also pass first argument with amount of jobs that will participate in "make" building

 ## Execution:
   Just execute compiled binary and use.